bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

 1. `<Feature 1: Allow you to convert USD to multiple foreign currencies.
 2. `<Feature 2: Include Bitcoin as a bonus for people who mine bitcoin.
 3. `<Feature 3: Simple and easy to use interface that clearly displays the info you're looking for.
-4. `<Feature 4: (Possible if time allows) A second tab to allow the user to convert distances.
-Miles, Yards, Kilometers, etc

 ## Part 2: Project Plan